Black Eyed Peas. These Texas style black eyed peas are made with bacon and jalapeño which makes them filling, savory, with a slight bit of heat.

-- Add the bacon to a large stockpot or Dutch Oven.
+- Add the bacon and ham hocks to a large stockpot or Dutch Oven.
 Cook on medium heat, until just starting to crisp.

-- Add the onion and diced jalapeno to the pot with the bacon, continue to cook until the onion is softened.
+- Add the onion and diced jalapeno to the pot with the bacon and ham, continue to cook until the onion is softened.